aosedge/aos_servicemanager/doc/config.md

                     "default": 65536
                 },
                 "maxOfflineMessages": {
-                    "description": "Indicates how many alert messages to keep when vehicle in offline", "type": "integer",
+                    "description": "Indicates how many alert messages to keep when device in offline", "type": "integer",
                     "minimum": 0,
                     "default": 25